WeR-stats/workshop-setup_cloud_machine_data_science/README.md

   <a name="without-key-windows"/>

 #### Windows users
 Windows has no embedded ssh client by default.
-Many software can be downloaded for free, one of the most famous is [PuTTY](https://www.putty.org/), but we are going to use the much enhanced [MobaXTerm](https://mobaxterm.mobatek.net/), which is free for personal use and allows, among other functionalities, multi-tabbing and saving sessions.
+Many software can be downloaded for free, one of the most famous is [PuTTY](https://www.putty.org/), but we are going to use the much enhanced [MobaXTerm](https://mobaxterm.mobatek.net/), which is free for personal use and allows, among other functionalities, *sftp*, tunnelling, multi-tabbing and saving sessions.
   - [Download](https://mobaxterm.mobatek.net/download-home-edition.html) the *Home* edition of *MobaXTerm*.
 You can use, if you so prefer, the *portable* edition that doesn't need any installation.
 Just unzip the downloaded file in some folder of your choice, then run the included executable.
   - Open *MobaXTerm*
   - For a more standard copy and paste behaviour, click `Settings` towards the far right of the button bar, then click the tab `Terminal`.
 Uncheck the option *Paste using right-click*, then click `OK`.
 Now you can paste content in any terminal window using the standard `SHIFT+INS` keys combination (but you can't *copy* and *paste* using the more frequent `CTRL+C` and `CTRL+V`).
 In addition, a right-click button of the mouse exposes a quite extensive actions menu.